voschezang/coding-handbook/quotes.md

     ) and [hyperlinks](https://en.wikipedia.org/wiki/Hyperreality
     ).
 * Developing [models](https://en.wikipedia.org/wiki/Model) is the greatest skill.
 * Mistakes are undervalued.
-There are a necessity for learning.
+There are a necessity for learning and they are extremely effective at creating awareness.
+    * In art mistakes are celebrated, and are often the most memorable parts of a piece.
 * Don't let school get in the way of your education.
+    * Stop thinking in closed questions: "Is this answer correct?".
+    * Too often, theories are told as absolute truths (or even laws) only to be revised years later.
 * Be wary of [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost), [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), false [dilemma's](https://en.wikipedia.org/wiki/False_dilemma), generalizations and other [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies).
 * When explaining phenomena, consider [all types of causes](https://en.wikipedia.org/wiki/Four_causes) and place them in the [dimensions](https://de.wikipedia.org/wiki/Attributionstheorien) `internal-external, stable-unstable, global-local`.
 * A culture of trust has the highest [payoff](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
+* It is never *necessary* to continue after reaching a [good enough](https://en.wikipedia.org/wiki/Good_enough_parent) point.
+    * Only unicorns are perfect.
+* Think in possibilities rather than limitations.

 **Processes**

 * Effectiveness > Efficiency.
-* Take regular breaks
+* Prioritizing too many tasks both prevents focussing and reduces the time to adjust priorities.
-    * Take time to orient yourself and reflect.
+    * Take regular breaks.
+Take time to orient yourself and reflect.
-    * Make room to make improvements.
+    * Make room to make improvements (plan in slack).
 * Change is not a solution but a process.
 It's a balance between relying on you [priori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori) and updating your [posterior](https://en.wikipedia.org/wiki/Posterior_probability).
   * Find an appropriate [learning rate](https://en.wikipedia.org/wiki/Learning_rate) or [step size](https://en.wikipedia.org/wiki/Gradient_descent) to avoid overshooting.
   * Define conditions under which you would change your beliefs.